NavyaPeram/Travel-Chatbot/README.md

 Travelly provides extensive details about the best activities and restaurants in the destination.
 It uses voice to implement and deliver the information requested by the user.

-It is implemented by using pyttsx3, pywhatkit and GUI.
+It is implemented by using the libraries pyttsx3, pywhatkit and GUI.